 Odoo is one of the most straightforward products for startups to consider, with deeper operational capabilities than other cloud accounting solutions such as QuickBooks, Xero, or FreshBooks.
 It has a very affordable business model for each app that easily integrates with most other offerings like ERPNext or Zoho.

 Like Zoho or ERPNext, Odoo’s object and process model is not as rich as Acumatica or NetSuite.
-But that is also the reason why Odoo’s design is so friendly to the startups.
+But that is also the reason why Odoo’s design is so friendly to startups.
 And it doesn’t require as expensive consulting help to implement it.
-For these reasons, Odoo lands at #1 on our list of the top 10 ERP systems for startups in 2022.
+For these reasons, Odoo still maintains the rank at #1 on our list of the top 10 ERP systems for startups.

 If you are a startup currently on QuickBooks, Xero, or FreshBooks, you must take a serious look at these solutions.
 But make sure you don’t hang on to them for way too long or over-customize.
 Once you outgrow these solutions, the solutions designed for the next stage can provide far superior ROI and efficiency at that stage when you are in a position to afford consultants who can design your processes for the next phase of your growth.